 3. In Europe: PEF

 The Product Environmental Footprint (PEF) is an LCA-standard and accompanying database initiated by the European Commission.
 The PEF aims to develop a harmonized EU-wide framework that ensure comparability between LCA results.

 By using the PEF standard, method & database, LCA results from different studies become comparable.
 PEF datasets are available for specific product categories, adhering to the product category’s rules (PEFCR).

 If you perform a PEF or OEF(Organizational Environmental Footprint) LCA, you get free access to some of the datasets that provide PEF/OEF-compliant data.
-You can find the overview of these datasets here.
 The access is managed through “nodes” on the European Platform on Life Cycle Assessment.